matheusneder/upcomming-movies/README.md

 To run and debug Android app, at solution explorer right-click *UpcommingMovies.UI.Droid*, click "*Set as startup project*" then hit F5 and *voilà*!
 For iOS app you must do the same but for *UpcommingMovies.UI.iOS* project.
 Don't forget for iOS, to build, run and debug from a Windows box you must been connected to a mac and both windows and mac need to meet some requirements.
 This requirements is describled at https://developer.xamarin.com/guides/cross-platform/getting_started/requirements/.

-I ran and debugged the Adroid app on an Android 7 (API 25) VM (qemu, Android SDK default) and a Moto X device with Android 6 (API 23).
+I ran and debugged the Android app on an Android 7 (API 25) VM (qemu, Android SDK default) and a Moto X device with Android 6 (API 23).
 For iOS app I used the simulator with iPhone 5s and iOS 10.3 on mac.
 Unfortunatelly I had no chance to test it on a iPhone device.